beckphoem/beckphoem.github.io/essential-engllish-word/essential-english-word-5/eew-5-1.md

  She took the bag and went to work gathering her own beans for the winter.

 ---

 ## 1. allot (v)
 ![allot](eew-5-1/1.jpg)
+- **English Definition:** To give a part of something, like time or money, to someone or for a special use.
 - **Nghĩa trong truyện:** phân bổ, dành ra
 - **Câu trong truyện:** She **allotted** herself a few hours every day to collect beans.
 - **Ví dụ:**